XiangmingKA/academic-kickstart4/content/authors/admin/_index.md

 Dedicated game developer that actively participated in game jams and individual game projects.

-- Experience in gameplay programming in Unity and Unreal.
+- Experience in gameplay programming with Unity and Unreal.
 - Professional knowledge in Game Design principles.